 The term low-code platform once suggested a unified category: fast app builders for anyone who didn’t want to write code.
-But by 2025, that idea has clearly fragmented.
-Today’s low-code ecosystem spans everything from UI design tools and backend-as-a-service to real-time orchestration engines and agentic platforms that coordinate AI workflows.
+But today, that idea has clearly fragmented.
+The low-code ecosystem now spans everything from UI design tools and backend-as-a-service to real-time orchestration engines and agentic platforms that coordinate AI workflows.
 For enterprise developers, architects, and platform owners, this creates a new kind of challenge:

-How do you choose a low-code platform when they no longer solve the same problem?
+How do you choose a low-code platform when different platforms now solve fundamentally different problems?

 Some platforms are optimized for frontend design.
 Others target internal workflows, business process automation, or lightweight backend operations.
 And increasingly, low-code platforms are positioning themselves for more advanced territory: orchestrating backend services, managing real-time data flows, and embedding AI agent logic into execution.

-This guide breaks down the six major types of low-code platforms in 2025.
+This guide breaks down the six major types of low-code platforms in the enterprise market.
 For each, we outline:

 - What they’re designed to do (and not do)